tqzy/prueba-cuscatlan/README.md

 ## About
-PokeDex that implements `pokeapi.co` create by Johel España
+PokeDex that implements `pokeapi.co`. created by Johel España

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.